US outpatient dialysis universe, mapped

 Do not buy this if any of the following are true.

-You only sell into DaVita and Fresenius.
-If your motion is one national contract with each, you do not need 7,856 records.
-You need two procurement contacts and a long lunch.
+You only sell into DaVita and Fresenius corporate procurement.
+If your motion is a single national contract with each chain, you need two phone numbers and a long lunch.
+You do not need a clinic-by-clinic list.
 Save your budget.

 You are targeting transplant centers or inpatient renal units.
-Those live inside hospital systems, with completely different procurement, completely different vendors, and a different regulatory file.
-Different dataset, different shape.
+Hospital-based renal programs operate inside a completely different procurement structure, with different decision-makers and a different regulatory file.
+The dataset here covers freestanding and hospital-affiliated outpatient clinics, not inpatient or surgical units.

 You sell to nephrology private practice that does not own clinics.
-The dataset is clinic-anchored.
-If your buyer is a referring nephrologist with no facility ownership, the nephrology group list is the right cut, not the clinic list.
+A referring nephrologist who sees patients in a DaVita clinic but holds no ownership stake is not in this dataset.
+The nephrology group list is the right cut, not the outpatient clinic list.

 You need patient-level data.
-Patient-identifiable data is regulated and we do not stand it up here.
-Aggregate facility quality measures are available from public sources.
+Patient-identifiable clinical information is regulated under HIPAA and we do not stand it up here.
+Aggregate facility quality measures come from public CMS sources and are out of scope for outbound sales use.

-If you Google "largest dialysis providers in the US," the top results are usually an investor-relations page at DaVita, a Fresenius press release, and an aggregator summary citing both.
+If you Google “largest dialysis providers in the US,” the top results are usually an investor-relations page at DaVita, a Fresenius press release, and a trade-press aggregator citing both.
 Each is correct in isolation.
-None of them is what a vendor actually needs.
+None is what a vendor actually needs.
 The public facility files are structured for federal quality reporting, not for outbound sales.
-They list every Medicare-certified facility, every medical director by name, every modality flag, and almost no current contact information you can actually dial.
+They list every certified facility, every medical director by name, every modality flag, and almost no current contact information you can actually dial.
 That gap is the entire problem.

 The next problem is the chain framing.
-Enterprise data tools index by company, so "DaVita" looks like one customer with around 2,675 locations and a single phone number.
+Enterprise data tools index by company, so “DaVita” looks like one customer with roughly 2,675 locations and a single phone number.
 For some vendors that is correct.
 For most it is not.
 DaVita corporate signs one set of contracts.
-The local medical director at a DaVita clinic signs a different set, and the affiliated nephrology group that staffs the clinic signs a third.
+The local medical director at a DaVita clinic signs a different set.
+The affiliated nephrology group that staffs the clinic signs a third.
 The buyer for a vascular-access tool is rarely the same person who buys the bundled-payment RCM software.
 The big database returns one row per chain.
 The reality is three roles per clinic and a different decision-maker for each line item.

-One more piece of context worth pricing in.
+One more thing worth pricing in.
 Public facility files refresh on a quarterly cadence.
-The patient-level annual reports refresh once a year.
+Patient-level annual reports refresh once a year.
 Aggregator summaries lag both.
 For a vendor doing outbound this quarter, the question is which clinics are open this Monday, which medical director is at the desk, and which administrator returns calls.
-That is the gap a clinic-by-clinic, person-by-person map closes.
+A clinic-by-clinic, person-by-person map refreshed monthly is not the same tool as an analyst PDF updated in January.

 Questions